DBC-Lab/Brain_images_processed/README.md

+Before you start, you must have obtained access to the original ADNI data and have the authorized right from ADNI to use the ADNI MRI data (http://adni.loni.usc.edu), and obtained access to the original OASIS3 data and have the authorized right from OASIS3 to use the OASIS3 MRI data (https://www.oasis-brains.org/#access).

 # Brain image results for ADNI (Alzheimer's Disease Neuroimaging Initiative) dataset processed by iBEAT V2.0.

 The results include tissue segmentation (CSF, GM and WM).